 \subsection{Dynamical zeta function.}

-The analogue of the dynamical zeta function $\zeta_\T$ of the torus is the Selberg zeta function $Z_X$, which has an Euler product given by lengths of periodic geodesics and a Hadamard product in terms of the Laplace resonances (i.e., spectral parameters of generalized eigenfunctions).
-More precisely, $Z_X(s)$ is defined for $\Rea s >1$ by
+An analogue of the dynamical zeta function~$\zeta_\T$ of the torus is the Selberg zeta function~$Z_X$, which has an Euler product given by the lengths of periodic geodesics and an Hadamard product in terms of the Laplace resonances (i.e., spectral parameters of generalized eigenfunctions).
+More precisely, $Z_X(s)$ is defined for~$\Rea s >1$ by

-and the analogue of~\eqref{eq:relation} is Selberg's theorem that this function extends meromorphically to~$\C$ and vanishes if $s$ is a spectral parameter.
+and the analogue of~\eqref{eq:relation} is Selberg's theorem that this function extends meromorphically to~$\C$ and vanishes if~$s$ is a spectral parameter.
 See~\cite{Selberg} or~\cite[Chapter~7]{Venkov}.